Mateusz167/Blackjack-Program-Project/README.md

 - The computer acts as the dealer.

 # Files Included
+- main.py: This file contains the Python code for the Blackjack game.
+- art.py: This file containg art to improve user expiriance
-main.py: This file contains the Python code for the Blackjack game. diagram.drawio: This file contains the draw.io diagram mapping out the game logic.
+- Blackjack_Flowchart.drawio: This file contains the draw.io diagram mapping out the game logic.

 # Game Rules
 - The player is dealt two cards and the dealer (computer) is dealt two cards, with one of the dealer's cards hidden.